Ficus altissima growing in Dehong Prefecture, Yingjiang County, Yunnan China.

 Note the extraordinary calyptrate bud covers.
 Bud covers are specialist bracts which cover the young figs. The bud covers prevent pollinating fig wasps entering the fig even thought the fig itself is producing volatiles (scents) to attract the fig wasps.
 See this article by Zhang et al (2014) Ficus altissima and Calyptrate bud covers.

-As the bud covers prevent access to the fig, the pollinating fig wasps wait in a crowded mass outside the fig waiting on a nearby leaf until the bud covers fall off.
+As the bud covers prevent access to the fig, the pollinating fig wasps huddle in a crowded mass outside the fig waiting on a nearby leaf until the bud covers fall off.
 Zhang et al (2014) speculate that the reason for the bud covers may be to prevent parasitic Non Pollinating Fig Wasps (NPFW) attacking the fig externally before the pollinating fig wasps get access.

 The research was carried out at the Xishuangbanna Tropical Botanical Garden (XTBG )in Yunnan, SW China, a world leading research center into Asian figs. Note that there are a number of other fig species present in the area, one of which, Ficus benjamina also produces figs covered in calyptrate bud covers.
 However it is not yet known if Ficus benjamina figs also limit entry to pollinating fig wasps in the same manner as Ficus altissima.